How to Host a Small-Scale Family Thanksgiving Dinner

 Taste of Home

 Thanksgiving incorporates so many wonderful traditions, with each family celebrating in different ways.
 And just because the crowd around the table is a bit smaller, it doesn’t mean you have to skip out on your annual traditions.
-However, a smaller-scale Thanksgiving dinner may offer the ideal opportunity to try something new.
+However, a small family Thanksgiving dinner may offer the ideal opportunity to try something new.

 - Set an Elaborate Table: Hosting for a large crowd can feel intimidating when it comes to beautiful tablescapes.
 Why not try your hand at setting a stunning table for a smaller gathering?
 Consider hand-crafting simple centerpieces, making place cards for each guest and adding beautiful touches to each setting.